whiteblock/hobbits/rpc-messages.md

 # Envelope

-All messages follow the envelope standard to Hobbits as described in [protocol.md].
+All messages follow the envelope standard to Hobbits as described in the [protocol definition](/protocol.md).

 This application protocol is classified under the `RPC` command.